To create a new score, use one of the following options:

 Once you have selected a duration, you can enter pitches using the computer keyboard, mouse, MIDI keyboard, or virtual piano keyboard.

-This is normally the most efficient way to enter notes in MuseScore.
+This is generally the most efficient way to enter notes in MuseScore.

 To enter a note of a given pitch using the computer keyboard, simply press the corresponding letter (A–G) on your computer keyboard.